It started with pigs. And with the smell there.

 What tribomechanically activated calcite triggers in the leaf — the complete mechanism of action — in the photosynthesis article.

-What this process achieves in practice — field studies from four continents — in the large study overview.
+What this process achieves in practice — field studies from four continents — in the large overview of studies.

 How to check zeolite quality yourself — five questions everyone should ask — in the Quality Blog article.